 Many transfer institutions offer scholarship money to Phi Theta Kappa members.
 Syracuse University, Le Moyne College, Rochester Institute of Technology, Binghamton University, American University, and Ithaca College are examples of popular institutions which have traditionally offered Onondaga PTK members thousands of dollars upon proof of membership in good standing.

 Onondaga Community College's chapter is Alpha Sigma Zeta.
 The chapter is student-run with elected officers.
-To be eligible for membership in Phi Theta Kappa, a student must be matriculated; have completed 12 credit hours at OCC; have earned a minimum cumulative GPA of 3.5, and have maintained a high academic standing throughout her/his enrollment at OCC.
-It is recommended that students accept membership into PTK the semester they become eligible, as the GPA needed to remain a member is a bit lower than students need to earn to be invited.
+To be eligible for membership in Phi Theta Kappa, a student must be matriculated; have completed 12 credit hours at Onondaga Community College, and have earned a minimum cumulative GPA here of 3.5.
+It is recommended that students accept membership into PTK the semester they become eligible, as the GPA needed to remain a member is 3.25, a bit lower than students need to earn to be invited.
+If a member earns a cumulative GPA lower than 3.25, membership may be revoked.

 Invitations are sent each fall and spring to eligible students inviting them to join.
 Students must be currently matriculated at OCC during the fall or spring semester to be inducted.
 OCC does not induct students during the summer or winter semesters.
 Graduates are not eligible for retroactive induction.
 Both part-time and full-time students are eligible for membership.